hack-r/gptswaRm/README.md

 Interactive Session: Engage in an interactive session with the AI.
 Web Search Integration: Perform web searches using SerpAPI and synthesize the results.
 Error Handling: Robust error handling and retry mechanisms for API rate limits.

-## 🧩 Contributing

-We welcome contributions!
-Please follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature-branch).
-Make your changes and commit them (git commit -m 'Add some feature').
-Push to the branch (git push origin feature-branch).
-Open a pull request.

 ## 📜 License